gutiluis/flask-rest-api/README.md

 # Flask REST API
-# RESTful API built with Flask and SQLite using the application factory pattern, database helpers, and CLI commands.
+# REST API built with Flask and SQLite using the application factory pattern, database helpers, and CLI commands.

 # How to create a virtual environment:
 - python3 -m venv venv